What you need to know about market timing

 Markets tend to trend lower or higher – up to 25% of the time – within all holding periods and may even proceed sideways and trade ranges during the remaining 75% of the time.

-Taking a brief review of the monthly price pattern will help in determining how prospective investments will line up along the trend-range axis.
+A brief review of the monthly price pattern will help determine how prospective investments will line up along the trend-range axis.
 Such price dynamics follow the age-old market wisdom that declares, “the bigger the move, the broader the base.”

 iii.
 Keep an Eye on the Calendar

-Financial markets – just like any other commodity markets – also experience annual cycles that tend to favor unique strategies at different times of the year.
+Like any other commodity markets, financial markets also experience annual cycles that favor unique strategies at different times of the year.

 For instance, tech stocks are known to perform remarkably well from January to the summer months, then trail off or decline until November or December.
 Small caps – i.e., companies with a comparatively small market capitalization or market value of its outstanding shares – show what is known as “relative strength” in the first three months of the year.
 It eventually fades away into the fourth quarter, during which speculations on the new incoming year rekindle interest.